brandgor7/cisco-duo-helpdesk-app/README.md

 * Backend: FastAPI + Uvicorn (Python)

 ## Key Features
-1. Duo Integration: Seamlessly integrates with Duo's API, enabling branch staff to send a Duo push notification for user verification.
+1. Duo Integration: Seamlessly integrates with Duo's API, enabling helpdesk staff to send a Duo push notification for user verification.
-2. User Verification: Allows branch employees to search for a user (e.g., an executive) and initiate a Duo push notification to verify their identity during phone calls.
+2. User Verification: Allows helpdesk employees to search for a user (e.g., an executive) and initiate a Duo push notification to verify their identity during phone calls.
-3. Secure Branch Access: Incorporates a login system for branch locations, ensuring that only authorized personnel can use the application to initiate verification requests.
+3. Secure Branch Access: Incorporates a login system for the helpdesk, ensuring that only authorized personnel can use the application to initiate verification requests.
 4. Frontend Interface: Provides a user-friendly frontend, built with React.js, enabling staff to easily navigate and use the system.
 5. Backend API: Utilizes a robust FastAPI backend for handling authentication logic, API integration, and data processing.

 ## Installation/Configuration
 ### Backend
 #### Retrieve Duo Credentials
-1. Follow the instructions under 'First Steps' to get your Duo integration key, secret key and API hostname: https://duo.com/docs/authapi.
+1. Follow the instructions under 'First Steps' to get your Duo Auth integration key, secret key and API hostname: https://duo.com/docs/authapi#first-steps.
+2. Similarly, follow the instructions under 'First Steps' to get your Duo Admin integration key, secret key and API hostname: https://duo.com/docs/adminapi#first-steps.
+The Grant Resource - Read permission is needed.
-2. Clone this repository with git clone `git clone https://github.com/gve-sw/gve_devnet_duo_manual_push_auth.git`.
+3. Clone this repository with git clone `git clone https://github.com/brandgor7/cisco-duo-helpdesk-app.git`.
-3. Create and update .env (see below)
+4. Create and update .env (see below)
-4. Proceed to 'usage' section.
+5. Proceed to 'usage' section.

 #### Create and update .env
 Create .env in backend/config/: